Breeders' Cup: Selection process

 A maximum of 14 starters are allowed in each of the Breeders' Cup Championships races (depending on track dimensions, some races such as the Turf Sprint or Dirt Mile may be limited to 12 starters).
-Breeders' Cup Limited has adopted a field selection system to select runners in the event fields are oversubscribed.
+Breeders' Cup Limited has adopted a field selection system to select runners in the event that fields are oversubscribed.
 Winners of the "Win and You're In" Breeders' Cup Challenge races automatically qualify.
 Other pre-entries are ranked by (1) a point system for graded stakes performance during the year, and (2) the judgment of a panel of racing experts.
 After pre-entries are taken approximately two weeks before the Breeders' Cup, the ranking determines eligibility in oversubscribed races.
 After pre-entry, any vacancies in the fields are filled by horses in order of panel preference.